Dusan92Atanackovic/luqi/README.md

 # RUN
-new luqi.py is file that is currently developing, and gradient is help file, mainly for classes (name left from first two classes)
+new luqi.py is file that is currently developing, and gradient is helping file, mainly for classes (name left from first two classes)

 # luqi